Krastë, Dibër

 Krastë (Krasta) is a small town in Dibër County, east Albania.
 With a population of 2142, it is the center and only town of the municipal unit of Martanesh.
 At the 2015 local government reform it became part of the municipality Bulqizë.
-Situated on a plateau, at 1100 m altitude, it is Albania's highest town.
+Situated on a plateau, at 1100 m altitude, it is one of Albania's highest towns.
 Krastë was founded as a new mining town in 1970, mostly for the exploitation of chromium ore from the Batra mine.

 Geography and location

 One of the smallest urban settlements of Albania, Krastë is the center of the former commune of Martanesh, in Dibër county.
 It lies on a plateau, on the western slope of Kalti mountain 1592 m, part of Mali i Lopës.
 It has an altitude of 1100 m, making it the highest town in Albania.

 Krastë is situated in a relatively isolated mountainous region and is 20 km far from its nearest city, Bulqizë.
 Krastë is almost 145 km by road from the capital Tirana, despite being only 40 km as the crow flies from it.
 It is expected that the completion of the new Arbër highway will halve the distance of the town from the capital of Albania.